 The first point that we have to acknowledge is that postmodern society has moved away from the written word towards visual mediums.
 We see evidence of this everywhere on social media.
-On Facebook we post and like animal videos.
+We watch and like animal videos on Facebook.
 People have made or enhanced their careers with helpful videos on YouTube.
-Our blog posts are often peppered with photographs, since we know these posts get more views and more shares.
+Blog posts are often peppered with photographs, since we know these posts get more views and more shares.

 Time and Technology